dougeby/IntuneDocs/intune/known-issues.md

 Because these capabilities cannot be managed from both the classic Silverlight and Azure consoles, the migration will disable them in the classic console and enable them in the Azure console.
 All Intune management will be moved to the Azure portal.
 The schedule for migration has not been announced yet, but details will be made available as soon as possible.
 Be aware of the following change.

 #### Removes default Corporate Device Enrollment profiles in Apple DEP
 The Azure portal does not support a default Corporate Device Enrollment profile for Apple Device Enrollment Program (DEP) devices.
 This functionality, available in the classic Silverlight Intune console, is discontinued to prevent unintentional profile assignment.
-When DEP serial numbers sync sync in the Azure portal, no Corporate Device Enrollment profile is assigned.
+When DEP serial numbers sync in the Azure portal, no Corporate Device Enrollment profile is assigned.

 ## Altering groups created by Intune during migration delays migration